2010 Ride: No. 29 Richard Childress Chevrolet

 2010 Crew Chief: Gil Martin

 Summary: The season began with uncertainty for Harvick.
-He was coming off of a lackluster season that saw no victories, five top-5, nine top-10 finishes and a 19th place finish in the Sprint Cup Series points standings.
+He was coming off a lackluster season that saw no victories, five top fives, nine top-10 finishes and a 19th-place finish in the Sprint Cup Series points standings.
 To top it off, Harvick was in a contract year, some ugly spats with owner Richard Childress making divorce between the two a real possibility.
 In April, primary sponsor Shell/Pennzoil announced they would not renew their contract and would move over to Penske Racing in 2011, funding problems for the future that added to the pressure within this program.